 - the bargaining representatives are genuinely trying to reach agreement and are not taking action in relation to unlawful terms or as part of pattern bargaining

-- notice of the intention to take particular industrial action has been given to the employer in accordance with the FW Act and any FWC orders relating to industrial action or bargaining for the agreement have been complied with.
+- notice of the intention to take particular industrial action has been given to the employer in accordance with the and any FWC orders relating to industrial action or bargaining for the agreement have been complied with.

 In addition to the requirements in the FW Act for protected industrial action, the BCIIP Act provides that industrial action relating to building work will not be protected (and therefore, will be unlawful) if: